SEKOIA-IO/documentation/docs/operation_center/actions.md

 ![SEKOIA.IO Operation Center Trigger JSON File](../assets/operation_center/playbooks/json_file.png){: style="max-width:600px"}

 #### Setters
-On the playbook GUI, it is possible to set actionables such as Create, Update, Patch, Add, Post, Delete activities.
+On the playbook GUI, it is possible to set `Blocks` operations such as Create, Update, Patch, Add, Post, Delete activities.

 ##### Create module
 With the Create module a user will be able to `Create`: